"He who will not honor the memory and respect the influence of Calvin knows but little of the origin of American liberty." Historian George Bancroft

 What is Covenant Theology?

 Covenant theology (also known as covenantalism, federal theology, or federalism) is a conceptual overview and interpretive framework for understanding the overall structure of the Bible.
 It uses the theological concept of a covenant as an organizing principle for Christian theology.
-Basically a covenant is an agreement between two parties which is bound with an oath.
+Basically, a covenant is an agreement between two parties which is bound with an oath.
 Bible scholars have defined covenant in various ways.
 The word covenant is translated from the Hebrew word berith and the Greek word diathēke.
 The concept of a covenant is important because of the way it has impacted human history.
-In order for humans to get along with each other they had to make mutual agreements so they could live together successfully without tensions which could lead to violence, social disorder or war.
+In order for humans to get along with each other they had to make mutual agreements so they could live together successfully without tensions which could lead to violence, social disorder or civil war.
 Today we see this same concept being used in legal agreements such as contracts, business law and national treaties.
-Our concern about covenants in this post revolves around the covenant theology that originated from the Reformation and its impact on the development of personal liberties and Western Civilization.
+Our concern about covenants in this post revolves around the covenant theology that originated from the Reformation and its impact on the development of both personal liberty and Western Civilization.

 In the past God made covenants with humans.
 In a divine covenant, God sovereignly established the relationship between him and His creatures.
 God's first covenant was with Adam and Eve.
 They were promised eternal life with Him based on the condition that they obey his command not to eat the fruit of the tree of the knowledge of good and evil.
 They failed to keep their part of the covenant.
 This led to their loss of paradise and upset the original relationship they had with their maker.
 God then entered into another divine covenant with them after their fall into sinful rebellion.
 In this new covenant God bound Himself, by His own oath, to provide a future Messiah who would redeem mankind.